lightning/bolts/05-onchain.md

     max_num_htlcs = (400000 - 318 - 55) / 413  = 967

-Thus we could allow 483 HTLCs in each direction (with one output to-self) and still resolve it with a single penalty transaction.
+Thus we could allow 483 HTLCs in each direction (with one `to_local` output) and still resolve it with a single penalty transaction.

 # General Requirements